minsulander/helisharp/README.md

-﻿# HeliSharp - a C# library for helicotper flight simulation
+﻿# HeliSharp - a C# library for helicopter flight simulation

 Based on the original author's master thesis, originally a C++ project, adapted to the new language and runtime platform, and extended from there.